MetaFFI/metaffi-core/README.md

 }
 //--------------------------------------------------------------------
 ```
-The `openffi_target_lang` tag states the foreign language OpenFFI should use to call this function.
+The `metaffi_target_lang` tag states the foreign language MetaFFI should use to call this function.

-The `openffi_module` tag tells OpenFFI the name of the module.
+The `metaffi_module` tag tells MetaFFI the name of the module.
 In case it doesn't exist, it uses "service" name.

-2. Run OpenFFI CLI tool to compile `PythonFuncs.proto`: \
+2. Run MetaFFI CLI tool to compile `PythonFuncs.proto`: \
-`openffi -c --idl GoUtils.proto -f python3 -t`
+`metaffi -c --idl GoUtils.proto -f python3 -t`

-* `-c` (or `--compile`) - Tells OpenFFI to compile
+* `-c` (or `--compile`) - Tells MetaFFI to compile
 * `--idl` - State the IDL to compile
 * `-f` (or `--from`) - State the language(s) you're calling from
-* `-t` (or `--to`) - Tells OpenFFI to generate code that links OpenFFI runtime to the foreign function
+* `-t` (or `--to`) - Tells MetaFFI to generate code that links MetaFFI runtime to the foreign function

 3. Use the code!
 ```
-from GoUtilsOpenFFIHost import * # This module contains the Python stub
+from GoUtilsMetaFFIHost import * # This module contains the Python stub

-# call foreign functions via OpenFFI
+# call foreign functions via MetaFFI
 res = Initials('James Tiberius Kirk')
 print(res) # prints 'JTK'
 ```

 ### Managing Installed Languages (i.e. Plugins)
-OpenFFI comes with 2 languages support:
+MetaFFI comes with 2 languages support:
 * Python3
 * Go

-Plugin management is available using OpenFFI CLI tool with the `-p` (or `--plugin`) switch.
+Plugin management is available using MetaFFI CLI tool with the `-p` (or `--plugin`) switch.

 * To list installed plugins:
-`openffi -p --list`
+`metaffi -p --list`

 To install a plugin:
-`openffi -p -i [plugin URL or local path]` \
+`metaffi -p -i [plugin URL or local path]` \
-For example, `openffi -p -i https://github.com/GreenFuze/OpenFFI/releases/download/v0.0.3/openffi-ubuntu-python3.tar.gz`
+For example, `metaffi -p -i https://github.com/GreenFuze/MetaFFI/releases/download/v0.0.3/metaffi-ubuntu-python3.tar.gz`

 To remove a plugin run:
-`openffi -p -r [plugin]` \
+`metaffi -p -r [plugin]` \
- For example, `openffi -p -r python3`
+ For example, `metaffi -p -r python3`

 ## Installation